Jane Skinner

 Jane Skinner (born February 12, 1967) is an American former daytime news anchor who worked for Fox News, co-hosting Happening Now with Jon Scott from 11 am to 1 pm ET.
 On June 24, 2010, she announced on-air her retirement from her daytime news anchor position at the end of her usual Happening Now segment, citing a desire to spend more time with her family.
 She is married to NFL Commissioner Roger Goodell.

 Early life

 Jane Skinner was raised in Lake Forest, Illinois, and graduated from Lake Forest High School in 1985.
 Skinner received her bachelor's and master's degrees from Northwestern University.

 Career

+Broadcast journalism

-Skinner began her career as a political correspondent for KBJR in Duluth, Minnesota.
-She joined Fox News as a general reporter from WNBC-TV in New York City.
-Previously, she worked at WITI in Milwaukee, where she was an anchor, establishing the station's primetime newscast after that station became a Fox affiliate.
-She has also been a general-assignment reporter for KMOV in St. Louis and WCSH in Portland, Maine.
+Skinner began her career as a reporter for KBJR in Duluth, Minnesota, before working for WCSH in Portland, Maine.
+She left Portland in 1993 to become a reporter for KMOV in St. Louis.
+In January 1995, she became the weekend evening anchor for WITI in Milwaukee after that station became a Fox affiliate.
+At the time she married Goodell in 1997, she left Milwaukee to move to Manhattan.